 If the enrollee cannot hear or has trouble talking, he or she may call 1-800-833-3301.
-Customer service department hours are Monday - Friday, 8 a.m. - 8 p.m.
-Eastern time.
+Customer service department hours are 8 a.m. to 8 p.m.
+Eastern time, Monday through Friday.

-If the enrollee is calling after-hours, weekends or holidays for an urgent/expedited grievance or appeal, he or she will be asked to leave a voicemail and he or she will receive a callback by the end of the following day by a specialized team to address the expedited grievance or appeal.
+If the enrollee is calling after-hours, weekends or holidays for an urgent/expedited grievance or appeal, he or she will be asked to leave a voicemail and will receive a callback by the end of the following day by a specialized team to address the expedited grievance or appeal.